 (4) Subregulation (3) does not apply if the chief executive officer has already advised the prison officer under this Part of each ground on which the document or material is privileged.

-[Regulation 32G inserted in Gazette 21 Aug 2015 p.
+[Regulation 32G inserted: Gazette 21 Aug 2015 p.
 3322-3.]

 32H.
 Notice of chief executive officer’s decision on removal action and material relied on